lwig-wg/terminology/draft-ietf-lwig-7228bis.md

 If no link layer fragmentation is available, fragmentation is needed at the adaptation layer below IPv6.
 However, 6LoWPAN fragmentation {{RFC4944}}
 cannot be used for these technologies, given the extremely reduced link layer MTU.
-In this case, lightweight fragmentation formats must be used (e.g. {{-frag-new}}).
+In this case, lightweight fragmentation formats need to be used (e.g. {{-frag-new}}).

 S1 and S2 technologies require fragmentation at the subnetwork level to